sshivprasad/django-playground/README.md

-# django: Date Picker in a Form
+# Date Picker in a Form
-Learning Django
+Example for rendering a Date field with a Date picker in a Form and a Model Form